Joseph A. Alutto

 From October 11, 2007, to June 30, 2013, Alutto served as the university’s executive vice president and provost, then stepped down to assume service as interim president until a permanent successor is named.
 As executive vice president and provost, Alutto was the chief officer for all academic functions of the university, including coordinating all budgeting expenditures as chair of the university's Integrated Financial Planning Committee.
 He is the second-longest serving provost in the history of the university.

-Prior to these earlier appointments, Alutto was dean of Ohio State’s Max M. Fisher College of Business for 16 years.
+Prior to these earlier appointments, Alutto was dean of Ohio State’s Max M. Fisher College of Business for 16 years, beginning in 1991.
 He was named the John W. Berry, Sr. Chair in Business, on September 1, 1999.
 Before coming to Ohio State as dean, Alutto was the Clarence S. Marsh Professor of Management at the State University of New York at Buffalo, where he focused his research on Sino-U.S. joint ventures and the relationships between improvement processes and corporate performance.
 He also served as dean of the SUNY-Buffalo School of Management from 1976 to 1990.
 Alutto received his bachelor's degree in business administration from Manhattan College, a master's degree in industrial relations from the University of Illinois, and a Ph.D. in organizational behavior from Cornell University.

 Effective July 1, 1998, Alutto was named executive dean for the professional colleges at The Ohio State University.
 While continuing to serve as dean of the Fisher College of Business, as executive dean, he coordinated the activities of the Colleges of Engineering; Food, Agricultural, and Environmental Sciences; Education and Human Ecology; Law; and Social Work and represented the interests of those colleges in university-wide decision-making bodies.